Our FAQs offer answers to some most common questions on the coronavirus.

 Our members and investors have shown great commitment to Oikocredit, and the vast majority have stayed loyal.
 A small number of redemptions and reduced inflow led to a minor decrease in member capital in 2020, but our investment base has remained stable, and since the start of 2021 members and investors have provided an encouraging inflow of new capital.
 See also: What effect has the coronavirus had on Oikocredit’s performance?

 Regular dialogue about inflow markets with the Oikocredit support associations has helped maintain our links to investors and has kept them informed about what Oikocredit has been doing to weather this storm.
 Since 2020 we’ve reported to investors on our financial performance (unaudited) on a quarterly basis, including on net asset value per share, and more broadly on the effects of the pandemic on our organisation and our partners.
-In Q1 2021 we began to also provide commentary on key quarterly ratios.
+Since Q1 2021 we have also provided commentary on key quarterly ratios.

 How have Oikocredit’s staff been affected by the coronavirus?More questions